Leviathan36/SKA/README.md

 ![logo](https://github.com/Leviathan36/SKA/blob/master/IMAGES/logo.png)

 ## About
-SKA allows you to implement a very simple and fast [karma](https://en.wikipedia.org/wiki/KARMA_attack) attack.

-You can sniff probe requests to choice the fake AP name or, if you want, you could insert manually the name of AP ([evil twin attack](https://en.wikipedia.org/wiki/Evil_twin_(wireless_networks))).

-When target has connected to your WLAN you could active the HTTP redirection and perform a MITM attack.
+SKA allows you to implement a very simple and fast karma attack.
+You can sniff probe requests to choose the fake AP name or, if you want, you can insert the name of the AP manually (evil twin attack).
+When target is connected to your WLAN you can active the HTTP redirection and perform a MITM attack.

 ## Details
 The script implements these steps: